corrode/corrode.github.io/content/blog/immutability/index.md

 The alternative is often to use locks and these have a runtime cost, too.
 On top of that, they are a common source of deadlocks.

-## Immutability Is A Great Default.
+## Immutability Is A Great Default

 Immutable code is easier to test, parallelize, and reason about.
 It's also easier to refactor, because you don't have to worry about side effects.